Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 ### Reader not available

-The agent is running, but no reader is detected
+The agent is running, but no reader is detected.

 ### Agent not reachable